 CyberGhost employs AES-256 bit encryption to ensure the protection of your privacy online.
 There is also DNS and IPv6 protection to ensure your DNS requests and IP address are always protected.
 As well as this, there is a kill switch that will cut off your internet connection if your VPN connection or server gets disrupted.

 Speeds are fast with CyberGhost and the VPN is Netflix compatible.
 There is unlimited bandwidth and zero data limits, which is great for gaming and P2P file sharing.
-You can protect up to 7 devices simultaneously and enjoy the VPN app on your Windows, macOS, Android, and iOS devices.
+You get 7 simultaneous connections per plan and enjoy the VPN app on your Windows, macOS, Android, and iOS devices.

 Like the other providers on this list, there is 24/7 customer service available.
 Moreover, CyberGhost has a 45-day money-back guarantee in place, which is a lot longer than the normal refund policy that VPNs offer.

-A VPN ensures the privacy and security of your internet traffic.
-It puts a sort of cloak of invisibility over the steps you take while you’re surfing the net by covering your real data with a layer of encryption.
+VPN services ensure the privacy and security of your internet connection.
+A VPN puts a cloak of invisibility over your internet activity by covering your data and online connections with a layer of encryption.
 You can anonymize yourself and get access to any content around the world.

-Whether you’re using software, apps, and/or browser extensions, VPNs adapt to any operating system you might be using – Windows, macOS, iOS, Android, Linux, and to various device formats like phones, tablets, computers, smart TVs, even routers.
+Whether you’re using software, apps, and/or browser extensions, most VPN services offer dedicated apps for any or all operating systems you might be using – Windows, macOS, iOS, Android, Linux, and more.

-There are plenty of options when it comes VPNs providers, from the free to the paid, and from the limited to the full coverage.
+There are plenty of options when it comes to VPN providers, from the free to the paid, and from the limited to the full coverage.